Teaching Learning Institute

 Dementia Care Workshops

 Dementia Care Workshops are designed to enhance skills and expand knowledge for professionals providing direct care to persons with dementia.
-The 3-hour, hands-on classroom training allows staff to practice new approaches to dementia care through discussions, role-playing exercises and sharing of expertise.
-CEUs offered for nursing, social work and nursing home administrators.
-Please see the Professional Education Calendar for more details.
+The 2-hour, hands-on classroom training allows staff to practice new approaches to dementia care through discussions, role-playing exercises and sharing of expertise.

 Dementia Care Symposiums